wrp90/WorkDaySchedulerWP/README.md

 # WorkDaySchedulerWP

-# The goal if this project was to create a work day schedule that saves events and is color coded.
+# The goal if this project was to create a work day schedule that saves events and is color coded to match past, present and future events.

 # How to use
 * The app is very easy to use.
 Just click on a text area and type what you want.